Marvellous-Codeworks/Homepage/docs/TMS/pages/tab-health.md

 ## Copying a report for a bug report

 After a scan, a **Copy report** button appears.
-It copies your TMS version number, the full scan results, and the raw per-category counts to your clipboard as plain text — paste this directly into a [GitHub issue](https://github.com/gioxx/MarvellousSuspender/issues) so maintainers can see exactly what your scan found without you needing to describe it manually.
+It copies your TMS version number, the full scan results, and the raw per-category counts to your clipboard as plain text, paste this directly into a [GitHub issue](https://github.com/gioxx/MarvellousSuspender/issues) so maintainers can see exactly what your scan found without you needing to describe it manually.

 ![The "Copy results" button and its GitHub issue hint](./img/tab-health/03-copy-report.webp)